SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Instrumentation

-The blue light with $\lambda \la 500$~nm is transmitted through the DC toward the DBS, that reflects most of the light to the NB beam and transmits the remainder to the WB beam (where it is in turn split between the CT and the two WB cameras).
-The DBS was designed to reflect 90\% to the NB path but the current DBS does not reflect more than $\sim$60\%.
-A new DBS with the proper splitting will hopefully be installed during the 2019 season.
-This will improve the SNR in the NB, which will be particularly important in a future polarimetry upgrade of the instrument.
+The blue light with $\lambda \la 500$~nm is transmitted through the DC toward the DBS, which reflects most of the light to the narrow-band (NB) beam and transmits the remainder to the wide-band (WB) beam (where it is again split between the CT and the two WB cameras).
+The DBS was designed to reflect 90\% to the NB path, but the current DBS does not reflect more than $\sim$60\%.
+A new DBS with the proper splitting would improve the signal-to-noise ratio (S/N) in the NB and should be installed before a future polarimetry upgrade of the instrument.

-The NB path goes through a filter wheel, the filter characteristics are summarized in Table~\ref{tab:chromis-filters} and Fig.~\ref{fig:profiles+spectra}.
-The design FWHM of the FPI NB transmission profile is 8~pm at the \ion{Ca}{ii}~H and~K lines and 10~pm at H-$\upbeta$.
-However, the measured profile width in \ion{Ca}{ii} is estimated to $\sim$13~pm \citep{rouppe17intermittent}, which has been traced to a manufacturing error in the etalon reflectivities.
-New etalons are being manufactured and are planned to be installed during 2019.
+The NB path goes through one of a set of filters mounted in a filter wheel.
+The filter characteristics are summarized in Table~\ref{tab:chromis-filters} and Fig.~\ref{fig:profiles+spectra}.
+These filters are all manufactured by Alluxa.

 With the present set of prefilters, CHROMIS can be used in two wavelength regions.
 One region covers the \ion{Ca}{ii}~H and~K lines.
-Scanning through the wide \ion{Ca}{ii} lines is done through five separate 3-cavity narrowband pre-filters, while simultaneous wideband data, used for context and supporting image restoration, are collected through a single wideband filter with a wavelength between the lines.
-The other region covers the H-$\upbeta$ line, with wideband data collected in the continuum to the blue of the line.
-The prefilters can be tuned toward the blue by tilting them by small angles, to extend the spectral regions accessible by CHROMIS.
+Scanning through the wide \ion{Ca}{ii} lines and nearby continuum at 399~nm is done through five separate three-cavity NB prefilters, while simultaneous WB data, used for context and supporting image restoration, are collected through a single WB filter with a wavelength between the H \& K lines.
+The other region covers the H-$\upbeta$ line, with WB data collected in the continuum to the blue of the line.